In Your Face in Mexico City

 Alex Coghe is an Italian photographer based in Mexico City, making distinctive work across street, social documentary, street photography, portraits, fashion and erotica in a style all his own.
-More than a man with a camera, Alex is also a writer, editor and educator.
+More than a man with a camera, Alex is also a writer, editor, and educator.
 Currently focused, among other things of course, on passing on his talents through workshops, he has several photographic expeditions upcoming – the first to Guelaguetza over the summer and then another Day Of the Dead reportage expedition following the success of last year’s.
-We caught up with him to chat about barrio life, humour’s place in photography and Leonard Cohen.
+We caught up with him to chat about barrio life, humor’s place in photography and Leonard Cohen.

 As an editor and writer as well as a photographer, how does your work in those spheres influence your image-making and vice versa?
 Are you chasing one creative vision across genres?